Frequently Asked Questions About Bioidentical Hormone Replacement Therapy

 While you may find over-the-counter hormone treatments online, it is very difficult to verify where they came from, whether they will work and what is even in them.
 Receiving the wrong hormones in the wrong amount can cause serious damage to your body.

-BHRT is used to treat a number of conditions, including adrenal fatigue, andropause, fibromyalgia, hyperthyroidism, hypothyroidism, low testosterone, menopause, PCOS, perimenopause and more.
+BHRT is used to treat a number of conditions, including adrenal fatigue, andropause (aka ‘man-o-pause’), fibromyalgia, hyperthyroidism, hypothyroidism, low testosterone, menopause, PCOS (polycystic ovary syndrome), perimenopause, PMS and other menstrual disorders and more.

 Perimenopause can begin anytime in a woman’s 30s and 40s, with environmental and genetic factors playing a major role.
 Menopause follows perimenopause.
 For men, testosterone production begins declining after age 30, but typically does not cause problems until around ages 40 or 50.
 There are exceptions to these rules, and patients often seek BHRT for reasons other than these at varying ages.